prestonharberts/bib/Bible/matt13.md

 “For this reason I speak to them in parables: Although they see they do not see, and although they hear they do not hear nor do they understand.
 ###### 14
 “And concerning them the prophecy of Isaiah is fulfilled that says:
->  ‘ You will listen carefully yet will never understand,
+> ‘You will listen carefully yet will never understand,
->  ‘ You will look closely yet will never comprehend.
+> ‘You will look closely yet will never comprehend.
 ###### 15
->  ‘ For the heart of this people has become dull;
+> ‘For the heart of this people has become dull;
->  ‘ They are hard of hearing,
+> ‘They are hard of hearing,
->  ‘ And they have shut their eyes,
+> ‘And they have shut their eyes,
->  ‘ So that they would not see with their eyes
+> ‘So that they would not see with their eyes
->  ‘ And hear with their ears
+> ‘And hear with their ears
->  ‘ And understand with their hearts
+> ‘And understand with their hearts
->  ‘ And turn, and I would heal them.’
+> ‘And turn, and I would heal them.’
 ###### 16
 “But your eyes are blessed because they see, and your ears because they hear.
 ###### 17